The Crown Solicitor's Office is the Government of South Australia's legal service and provides advice to Cabinet, ministers and government agencies.

 The Crown Solicitor’s Office (CSO):

-- drafts legal documents for the government
+- drafts legal documents

 - provides conveyancing and other property related services